Categories: Technology

 A Zero Trust Philosophy

-With 93% of cybercriminals able to breach company networks’ perimeter and access internal network resources, new level in security philosophies is becoming apparent within API frameworks.
+With 93% of cybercriminals able to breach company networks’ perimeter and access internal network resources, a new level in security philosophies is becoming apparent within API frameworks.
 This is where the standard of Zero trust (ZT) comes into play.

 Zero trust is the term for an evolving set of cybersecurity paradigms that move defenses from static, network-based perimeters to focus on users, assets, and resources.
 This takes the typical API security measures, authentication, and authorization, to another level.